Hesston, Kansas: 20th century

 In 1909, the Mennonite Church founded the Hesston College, because many of the early settlers were Mennonite farmers.

 In 1947, Lyle Yost and Adin Holdemann founded the farm equipment company Hesston Manufacturing Company.
 In 1991, AGCO Corporation purchased the company.
-In the 1960s, John Regier founded the lawn mower company Excel Industries.
+In 1960, John Regier founded the lawn mower company Excel Industries.

 In 1981, the Dyck Arboretum of the Plains was founded at the Hesston College.

 On March 13, 1990, a large portion of Hesston was damaged by an F5 tornado during a tornado outbreak.
 A total of 226 homes and 21 businesses were destroyed, and several were swept completely from their foundations.
 20 farms were torn apart in rural areas outside of Hesston.
 Light debris from Hesston was found 115 mi away in Nebraska.
 One person died and 59 people were injured.
 After passing through Hesston, the tornado increased to an "extreme F5" near the city of Goessel.
 The severity of the damage left behind by this tornado led some meteorologists to believe that the Goessel tornado was among the strongest ever documented at that time.

 21st century

 On February 25, 2016, Hesston became the scene of a mass shooting in which three people were killed and twelve others injured at an Excel Industries building.
 Prior to that shooting, other shooting incidents occurred at the nearby city of Newton and also Old U.S. Route 81, in which two people were wounded.
 The shooter was identified as Excel employee Cedric Larry Ford, who was killed by responding police officers.

+In 2021, Stanley Black & Decker acquired Excel Industries.